gytenis98/LAB5/README.md

 ##Functionality
 1st program functionality verified by Dr. Neeble on Friday, 18 April.

-2nd program functionality verified by Capt.
-Silva on Thursday 24 April.
+2nd program functionality on PRISM Simulator and on FPGA verified by Capt.
+Silva on Thursday 24 April. +2nd program on FPGA.

 ##1st Program